AseshtaGoyal22/Big-data-analysis/README.md

 Morever, this approach can be extended beyond social media to any domain dealing with big data, such as:

 - E Commerce (analyzing purchases, product views)

+- Healthcare (tracking patient activity logs)

+- Finance (monitoring transactions and fraud detection)

+- Education (logging student platform activity)

+## Key Tasks Performed:

+- Dataset Loading: Loaded the dataset using PySpark's read.csv() function with schema inference.

+- Data Preview & Validation: Used .show() and .printSchema() to inspect the data and confirm its structure.

+- Data Analysis:

+  - Counted total posts in the dataset.

+  - Identified the most popular posts types (e.g., photo, video, story).

+  - Calculated average likes per post type.

+  - Analyzed usage distribution across device types (mobile, desktop, tablet).

+  - Found the top 5 posts with the highest number of likes.

+- Output Presentation: Displayed all insights directly in the notebook, clearly marked with section headings and comments for readability.

+## Learning Outcomes:

+This internship task helped me strengthen my skills in:

+- Writing and structuring PySpark code
+- Working with cloud based platforms like Google Colab
+- Cleaning, transforming, and aggregating data in a distributed environment